ismapaiva/ismapaiva/README.md

 🔭 I’m currently looking for a new job
-🌱 I’m currently learning JavaScript, Node.js and React at the Alura Plataform 👯 I’m looking to collaborate on projects with startups and international companies 💬 Ask me about HTML5, CSS and JavaScript
+🌱 I’m currently learning JavaScript, Node.js, React and Svelte at the Alura Plataform 👯 I’m looking to collaborate on projects with startups and international companies 💬 Ask me about HTML5, CSS and JavaScript
 📫 How to reach me: ismael7400@gmail.com